dierman-ux/DBDoSDetection-Server/README.md

 │
-├── models/                          → Dataset and script used to train and export ML models │   ├── knngenerator.py              → Script for training and exporting the KNN model │   └── DBDoS2025.csv                → Final preprocessed and labeled dataset for training │
+├── models/                          → Dataset and script used to train and export ML models │   ├── knngenerator.py              → Script for training and exporting the KNN model │   ├── randomforestgenerator.py     → Script for training and exporting the Random Forest model │   ├── ...
+│   └── DBDoS2025.csv                → Final preprocessed and labeled dataset for training
+│
 ├── client/                          → Traffic simulator to generate test flows